wp-dev/gravity-forms-janrain-add-on/readme.txt

 == Frequently Asked Questions ==

-= I can't find (Facebook/Twitter/other provider) in the list of available providers. =
+=I can't find (Facebook/Twitter/other provider) in the list of available providers.=

 Some providers require configuration in order to be available.
 To use Facebook login through Janrain Engage, for example, you will have to create an app on